Campus development

 Continuously revised

 Internal audits are carried out regularly and in such a way that all of Akademiska Hus' operations are audited at least every three years.
 Compliance with the law is checked every year.
 Akademiska Hus conducts activities that require a permit in accordance with the Environmental Assessment Ordinance.
 The permits are followed up continuously and outcomes are reported to authorities according to requirements.
+Our environmental management system is certified according to ISO 14001.

 For us, it is self-evident to work to ensure that sustainability permeates all our operations.
 Therefore, we have also chosen to integrate the sustainability report into the overall structure of our annual report.